ejero/My-Diary/README.md

 > A Diary application that allows users to write down all their thoughts.

 ### Please note to install the client or backend you will need to be in the folder before you run npm install.
+### Please create a .env file in the root of the backened with JWT_SECRET"

 ## Install